padiks/flask-books-library/README.md

 * Nothing hidden.
 * All blueprints and routes are registered intentionally.
-* Matches your preference for clarity and control.
+* Matches preference for clarity and control.

 ---